Used Jaguar F-Type (Mk1, 2013-date) review

 Even the four-cylinder F-Type can do 155mph and 0-62mph in 5.4 seconds, so the 186mph and 4.2 seconds of the V8 models is a bit OTT, never mind the SVR’s outrageous pace.

-All F-Types are well equipped, and even the entry-level cars get bi-xenon headlights, sat-nav, an eight-inch touchscreen display and 18-inch wheels.
+All F-Types are well equipped.
+With the pre-facelift F-Type, entry-level cars get bi-xenon headlights, sat-nav, an eight-inch touchscreen display and 18-inch wheels.
 The V6 S adds 19-inch wheels, adaptive suspension, sports seats, upgraded brakes and ambient cabin lighting.
 V8-powered F-Types feature 20-inch wheels, premium leather trim and stronger brakes.

 Alternatives to the Jaguar F-Type